moccalotto/kaos/_rulebook/main.md

 > you reduce that damage to 35-20=15 points.
 If you 15 points of damage or less, you do not suffer damage
 > at all.

-**Unconsciousness and death**: You loose consciousness if you are reduced to 0 Hit Points or lower.
+**Unconsciousness**: You loose consciousness if you are reduced to 0 Hit Points or lower.

-You die if you are reduced to negative number that equals your STR+TOU.
+**Death**: You die if you are reduced to negative number that equals your STR+TOU.

 **Natural healing**:
 Complete rest, such as sitting or lying down, for 1 hour will replenish 10 HP.